 });

-We face this error if the module that we are trying to access may not be installed in your project’s dependencies.
-To fix this error we need to install the module using Node Package Manager.
+If the module you are trying to access is not installed as the project dependencies, you will see this error.
+To fix this error try to install the module using the Node package manager.

-For this go to the terminal, move to your project directory and run the following command:
+Go to the terminal -> move to your project directory -> run the command:

 npm install <module_name>